Electronic Timestamping: Definition and Usage

 Does timestamping replace signature?

 No. Signature identifies the author, timestamping proves the moment.
-They are complementary.
+Complementary.

 Can I timestamp without signing?

-Yes, to prove existence on a date (digital INPI filing, proof of priority).
+Yes, to prove existence at a date (digital INPI filing, proof of prior art).

 Conclusion

-Timestamping is the safety belt of electronic signature: invisible day-to-day, essential in case of an accident.
+Timestamping is the safety belt of electronic signature: invisible in everyday use, essential in case of accident.

 Try Certyneo to send, sign and track your documents online simply, quickly and securely.